 what makes this vegan hot chocolate recipe so creamy?

 I used half almond milk and half coconut milk (full fat), which is what made this drink so creamy.
 You could use all almond milk (or soy, cashew etc.) but it won’t be as creamy.
 It is the full-fat coconut milk that creates a velvety smoothness in this vegan hot chocolate recipe.
 Again, there are lots of choices for you to make with this Christmas hot chocolate but the bottom line is that this needs to be your winter drink this season!

 Stay cozy this December with a mug full of this chocolate goodness.
-Where the Fall get’s Pumpkin Spice Lattes, the Winter is all about the chocolate.
+Say goodbye to the Pumpkin Spice Lattes, as winter is all about the dairy free hot chocolate.
 Let the mexican hot cocoa warm you up this season or put a little extra pep in your step with some good old’ peppermint vegan hot cocoa.